 3. Desert View Campground

 This campground is located 25 miles to the east of Grand Canyon Village and does not include RV hook-ups.
 It operates on a first come, first serve basis, and is closed during the wintertime.

 The North Rim also has a campground that offers tent and RV camping, however there are no hook-ups available.
 It is closed during the wintertime, however reservations are available and suggested when it is open.
-For more information click HERE.
+For more information check out this link.

-If wanting to camp anywhere in the park other than the developed campgrounds on the North or South Rims mentioned above, you NEED to obtain a permit from the Backcountry Information Center at Grand Canyon National Park.
-If you are simply doing a day hike, a permit is not required.
+If wanting to camp anywhere in the park other than the developed campgrounds on the North or South Rims (mentioned above), you have to obtain a permit from the Backcountry Information Center at Grand Canyon National Park.
+However, if you are simply doing a day hike, a permit is not required.

 It is important to request permits well in advance.
 Use the Earliest Consideration Guide on the nps.gov website when deciding how far in advance you should reserve your permit.
-But by a rule of thumb, requesting 6 months in advance is recommended.
-For detailed information on how to obtain a permit, click HERE.
+By rule of thumb, requesting 6 months in advance is recommended.
+For detailed information on how to obtain a permit, check out this link.

-It’s important to note that the Backcountry Information Center does not make reservations for hiking and camping into the canyon on the Havasupai Reservation.
-In order to do that, check out THIS link.
+Note: It’s important to note that the Backcountry Information Center does not make reservations for hiking and camping on the Havasupai Reservation.
+In order to do that, check out this link.

 There are a plethora of activities to partake in at the Grand Canyon.
-From mule trips, to jeep and van tours, to helicopter tours, to white water rafting through the canyon, you can do it all!
-Check out the link HERE and HERE for more information.
+You can do mule trips, jeep and van tours, helicopter tours, and even white water rafting through the canyon!

-Over to you, what was your favorite part of visiting the Grand Canyon?
-Lemme know in the comments below!
+Plan on visiting the Grand Canyon?
+Love to know in the comments below!